 Our bodies use sulfur to produce glutathione, a powerful antioxidant that scavenges for free radicals (e.g.,dangerous chemicals we breathe, eat, or absorb) that pose a threat to our cellular health and can cause cancer and disease.

 Unsurprisingly, ongoing studies³ show that organic sulfur has a wide variety of uses and health benefits.

 Organic sulfur helps heal old scar tissue, stretch marks, and fibroids for the same reason it drastically improves the health of your skin.
 Oxygenated cells are better able to repair damage to cells and multiply and regenerate with healthy cells.

 Slowed Aging and Wrinkling

-Sulfur is sometimes referred to as “the beauty mineral.”
-And when you consider that the skin or epidermis is actually an organ made up of millions of cells, that makes sense.
-Skin cells that don’t get enough oxygen are dull, susceptible to damage, and lose their elasticity.
-Change that dynamic by infusing your skin cells with oxygen, and the result is beautiful, healthy, supple skin–with fewer wrinkles!
+Sulfur is sometimes referred to as “the beauty mineral,” and when you consider that the skin or epidermis is actually an organ made up of millions of cells, that name makes sense!
+Skin cells that don’t get enough oxygen are dull, susceptible to damage, and more likely to lose their elasticity.
+Change that dynamic by infusing your skin cells with oxygen, and the result is beautiful, healthy, supple skin with fewer wrinkles!

 Unlike healthy cells, cancer cells don’t need oxygen to function properly.
 Infusing healthy cells with oxygen can mobilize a more effective immune response while slowing tumor growth and even killing cancer cells.
 Studies have documented that organic sulfur can fight cancer (including breast cancer,4 bladder cancer,5 and liver cancer6) by reducing tumor size — without the side effects of chemotherapy.
 Organic sulfur has also been documented to help the body scavenge for free radicals and lower oxidative stress7 through better glutathione production.